c3lang/c3docs-old/docs/functions.md

 ## Methods

-Methods look exactly like functions, but are prefixed with the struct, union or enum name and is (usually) invoked using dot syntax:
+Methods look exactly like functions, but are prefixed with the type name and is (usually) invoked using dot syntax:

 ```
 struct Point